IJuanTM/Simpl/README.md

 #### How pages work:

-- For every new page on your site you need to create a new php Class with the name of your page which you added in the view folder, for example: `login.phtml`.
-You want to name the Class in the page folder: LoginPage.php and make sure this is a .php class, can be empty.
+- For every new page on your site you need to create a new PHP Class with the name of your page which you added in the view folder, for example: `login.phtml`.
+You want to name the Class in the page folder: LoginPage.php and make sure this is a .php class, which can be empty.

-- In each page Class you want to add any PHP code that has to be run on that perticular page.
+- In each page Class you want to add any PHP code that has to be run on that particular page.

-- Thats it!
+- That's it!
 Just make sure that you add one of these ...Page.php pages for every page you added in the view folder.
 If you get 404 errors when trying to get to a page this is one of the first things to check!

 <br>